forcedotcom/cli/releasenotes/sf/README.md

 [Click here for the release notes for the `sfdx` executable.](../sfdx/README.md)

+## 1.19.0 (March 24, 2022) [stable-rc]

+These changes are in the Salesforce CLI release candidate.
+We plan to include these changes in next week's official release.
+This list isn't final and is subject to change.

+* NEW: Salesforce CLI can now read your mind.
+Okay, not really, but the `sf` executable got a lot smarter in this release.
+You can now enter command fragments in any order, and the CLI figures out what you mean.
+For example, let's say you want to log into an org using JWT but you forgot the exact command.
+All of the following commands work without returning any `command not found` errors:

+    ```bash
+    sf login org jwt
+    sf org login jwt
+    sf jwt org login
+    ```

+    But wait, there’s more.
+If you remember only part of a command, run the partial command anyway to see a handy list of all the commands that contain that part.
+Use arrows to highlight the one you want, then press return to choose it.
+For example, let's say you want to list all your orgs, but can't remember the exact command name.
+Try this:

+    ```bash
+    sf list
+    ?
+Which of these commands do you mean (Use arrow keys)
+    > config list
+    > env list
+    > env logdrain list
+    > env var list
+    ```

+    To narrow down a long list of possible commands, provide a flag.
+For example, if you run `sf list –all`, it displays only the `env list` command because it's the only one that has the `–all` flag.

+    Each command still has a canonical signature, which we use in the `–help` examples and to organize the [Salesforce CLI Command Reference](https://developer.salesforce.com/docs/atlas.en-us.sfdx_cli_reference.meta/sfdx_cli_reference/cli_reference_unified.htm).

+   Here's a fun activity: discover all the cool `sf` commands by simply entering keywords at the command line!

+* NEW: We've improved how the interactive `sf deploy` command handles expired scratch orgs.
+As before, the command refers to the `target-org` configuration variable when prompting you for the org to which to deploy.
+If, however, the scratch org it points to has expired, the command now asks if you want to deploy to a different org.
+If you do, the command gives you a list of orgs to choose from, and then asks if you want to set it as your default.
+Nice.

 ## 1.18.0 (March 17, 2022) [stable]

 * NEW: Add a Heroku user as a collaborator on a compute environment with the new `env compute collaborator add` command.
 Specify the Heroku user's email address with the `--heroku-user` flag.
 After running the command, you can attach [Heroku add-ons](https://elements.heroku.com/addons) to the compute environment.
 For example: